djnnvx/mazepa/README.md

 ### obfuscation, anti-debug, etc...

+### debug mode

+A `debug` mode is supported out of the box, to allow for a simpler development.
+To compile a debug binary, run `make fclean && make debug` in the `./implant` directory.

+It will allow you to troubleshoot memory issues and enable some logging and nice-to-have features.
+Here is the full detail here:
+* debug logs on error (either through `perror()` or using a simple logging system)
+* add support for a `-h` argument when running the binary, that explains the usage
+* add support for a `-n` argument, that allows you NOT to setup a remote connection when running the implant
+* compile with debug flags enabled, in order to use `valgrind` etc

 ## credits, shoutouts, etc

 - [cpl0](https://cpl0.zip) & wintermute -- for providing me motivation to rework this